Legislation and supervision

 The Blood Services Act (197/2005) is available for reading in the Finlex Data Bank on the Finlex website.
 The Blood Service Decree (258/2006) is also available on the Finlex website.

-In Finland, blood services are supervised by the Finnish Medicines Agency Fimea.
+In Finland, Blood Service is supervised by the Finnish Medicines Agency Fimea.